 In a technological world with apps and games galore, we’re becoming more and more attached to our cell phones and tablets.
 Our devices go wherever we go, which is why mobile commerce is an excellent way for business owners to increase sales.
 In 2017, nearly one-third of online retail sales worldwide were generated through mobile apps.
 So what exactly is mobile commerce?

-Get Started With Square In-App SDK.
+Get Started with Square for Retail

 What is mobile commerce?